ankraft/ACME-oneM2M-CSE/docs/Development.md

 Just execute the ```mypy``` command in the project's root directory.
 It will read its configuration from the configuration file [mypy.ini](../mypy.ini).

+## Debug Mode

+The CSE tries to catch errors and give helpful advice as much as possible during runtime.
+However, there are circumstances when this could not done easily, e.g. during startup.

+In order to provide additional information in these situations one can set the *ACME_DEBUG* environment (to any value):

+	$ export ACME_DEBUG=1

 [← README](../README.md)